-That’s not the case for Tenant’s partner operators.
+That’s not the case for Tenant’s partner operators, who have access to Tenant Inc.'s Touchless Rentals™.
 We offer them the power to verify their tenants’ identities online.

 Using our technology, all someone needs to verify their identity is their phone and a government-issued photo ID.

-At one point, the tenant gets to our renter verification section.
-This is when they snap two photos: a selfie and the front of their ID.
+When they get to the renter verification section they're asked to snap two photos: a selfie and the front of their ID.

 The system will authenticate the photos and afterward a tenant just needs to fill out a few more pieces of information to finalize the rental, without ever needing to step into an office.
 The entire verification process takes less time than it would take you to order—or make—a cup of coffee.